 Chris and a team inventoried hundreds of structures.
 They recommended a district generally mirroring the Monte Vista subdivision and the College View subdivision, both platted in 1926, for nomination.
-The district was listed in the NM Register of Cultural Places on September 18, 1998 in recognition of the large number of properties still displaying original historic character illustrating the development of Albuquerque in the period from 1926 to 1957.
+In 1998 the district was listed in the NM Register of Cultural Places in recognition of the large number of properties (702 out of 859) still displaying original historic character illustrating the development of Albuquerque in the period from 1926 to 1957.

-Subsequently, Albuquerque commissioned a nomination of the district to the National Register of Historic Places, the official list of the Nation’s historic places worthy of preservation.
+Albuquerque then commissioned a nomination of the district to the National Register of Historic Places, the nation’s official list of places worthy of preservation.
 Resources listed in the Register can include districts, sites, buildings, structures, and objects that are significant in American history, architecture, archeology, engineering, and culture.
 Nob Hilleño David Kammer and CABQ Preservation Planner Ed Boles completed the nomination and, on August 3, 2001, the Monte Vista and College View Historic District was listed in the National Register.
 Download the nomination here Monte Vista and College View Nomination

 Most of the 859 buildings in the district are houses and are not separately registered.
 The Wilson inventory determined that 702 of them contribute to the historic character of the district.
 You can determine if a particular property is contributing by consulting pages 11 through 32 of the nomination.
 Pages 33 through 37 list buildings which are not considered to contribute to the district’s significance due to modifications.
 Some of these properties could potentially be brought back to a point where they again contribute.
 Page 77 shows a detailed map of the district’s boundaries.
 Contributing structures are eligible to display a historical plaque.

-Other districts in Nob Hill or surrounding areas may qualify for listing in the NM and National Registers.
+Several districts in Nob Hill or surrounding areas would qualify for listing in the NM and National Registers.
 The first step would be an inventory of structures.
-Such an inventory could be explored by approaching City Councilor Pat Davis and Leslie Naji at the Albuquerque Planning Department, 924-3927.
+Such an inventory could be explored by approaching City Councilor Pat Davis at email@example.com or Leslie Naji at the Albuquerque Planning Department, 924-3927.